imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 For convenience, we provide a [build of this combined JAR file](http://jenkins.imagej.net/job/ImageJ/lastSuccessfulBuild/artifact/target/) (with suffix `-all`) from the latest DEVELOPMENT, UNSTABLE version of ImageJ.
-This build includes the latest changes on the {% include GitHub content="repo=imagej|label=master branch of the source repository" %}.
+This build includes the latest changes on the {% include github content='TODO' %} .
 It has not been thoroughly tested and may contain new bugs.

 In some cases, use of this JAR file is appropriate and convenient; for example, [CellProfiler](http://cellprofiler.org/) uses it to integrate